Neri Oxman: Awards and recognition

 Oxman is a senior fellow in the Design Futures Council, and a Royal Designer for Industry in the UK.
 She has won the Vilcek Prize in Design, a National Design Award, and a SFMOMA Contemporary Vision Award.

 In 2016, she served as a culture leader at the World Economic Forum and received MIT's Collier Medal.
 In 2018, she received a Design Innovation Medal from the London Design Festival.
-Aguahoja I was named "Sustainable Design of the Year" and "Design Project of the Year" in Dezeen's annual awards.
+The following year, Aguahoja was named "Sustainable Design of the Year" and "Design Project of the Year" in Dezeen's annual awards.